Payouts

 Remember: we're using Base Sepolia Testnet in all the examples below, so please double check you're doing everything on the correct network.

-You can also mint USDB on Stellar Testnet.
+USDB can also be minted on Stellar Testnet.

 Step 1: Create Asset Trustline (Only required once)